esdc-edsc/label-generator/README.md

 ### Project info

 * Project ID
-   Found in Project > Settings > Gerneral > Gernal project > Project ID
+   Found in Project > Settings > General > General project > Project ID
 * User Token
    Needs to be created from User > Settings > Access Tokens
    Give it a name and an expiry date if you want.
 Grant it the scope of api.